QubitPi/docker-docs/subscription/scale/index.md

 > Plans](https://www.docker.com/blog/november-2024-updated-plans-announcement/).

 Docker subscriptions let you scale your consumption as your needs evolve.
-Except for legacy Docker subscription plans, all paid Docker subscriptions come with access to Docker Hub, Docker Build Cloud, and Testcontainers Cloud with a base amount of consumption.
+Except for legacy Docker subscriptions, all paid Docker subscriptions come with access to Docker Hub, Docker Build Cloud, and Testcontainers Cloud with a base amount of consumption.
 See [Docker subscriptions and features](./details.md) to learn how much base consumption comes with each subscription.
 You can scale your